 Abstract

-This document provides a high-level network and service architecture overview of the Basic TV Wholesale Reference Offer (ROTV/AIDTV).
+This document provides a high-level network and service architecture overview of the Wyre Basic TV Wholesale Reference Offer (ROTV/AIDTV).
 It describes the main building blocks and interfaces on a conceptual level.
 Furthermore, two extra appendices describe how VoD services can be offered to an AO.
 The first one focusses on delivery over DVB-C, the second appendix on IP delivery.